Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-These amplitudes, which appear in the perturbative analysis of the Ward identities, have parity preserving and a parity violating parts; the anomaly can only come from the last one, since the parity preserving part is just like the effective action for Dirac fermions and there is no problem with its regularization.
+These diagrams, appearing in the perturbative analysis of the Ward identities, have their parity-preserving and parity-violating parts.
+The anomaly comes from the latter, since, just like in the case of the fermion effective action, the former can be regularized without breaking gauge invariance.

-Since it is impossible to define a parity violating amplitude satisfying all physical principles there are two standard definitions of the amplitude \cite{Bardeen-Zumino}.
-The first way, which is the hardest one from a computational point of view, is to define the parity violating part of the amplitude preserving Bose symmetry on the external lines.
+The impossibility of defining a parity-violating amplitude satisfying all physical principles implies that there two possible definitions of the amplitude \cite{Bardeen-Zumino}.
+The first, which is the hardest one to obtain from a computational point of view, is to define the parity-violating part of the amplitude preserving Bose symmetry in the external lines.
 The anomaly so obtained is called the consistent anomaly because it satisfy the Wess-Zumino consistency condition \cite{Wess-Zumino}.

-The second alternative (the Adler-Rosenberg method \cite{ABJ,Rosenberg}) consists of considering the same diagram with a single axial vector current in one vertex and vector currents in the others.
-We then calculate the anomaly by imposing vector current conservation and Bose symmetry on the external vector lines.
-This form of the anomaly, called the covariant anomaly, does not satisfy the consistency conditions, but it is much easier to calculate.
-There is a standard formalism interpolating between consistent and covariant form of the anomaly \cite{LAG-Ginsparg1,LAG1}, so we can calculate the covariant anomaly (which is easier) and from it obtain the consistent form.
+A second alternative (called the Adler-Rosenberg method~\cite{ABJ,Rosenberg}) is to consider the same diagram but with a single axial-vector current in one of the vertex and vector currents in the remaining ones.
+The anomaly is then calculated by imposing vector current conservation and Bose symmetry on the external vector lines.
+This form of the anomaly, called the covariant anomaly, does not satisfy the Wess-Zumino consistency conditions, but it is much easier to compute.
+There exists a standard formalism interpolating between consistent and covariant form of the anomaly~\cite{LAG-Ginsparg1,LAG1}.
+Thus, we can calculate the covariant anomaly (which is easier) and obtain from it the consistent one.